Select Page

+Fermenting is my friend.
 Little did I know that fact for most of my life.

 Sure, I had heard of kombucha.
 It was some probiotic drink that was supposed to be good for the gut.
 But boy did that store bought stuff have quite the acquired taste.

 It wasn’t until I went through a season of gut trouble that I discovered the power of fermentation.
 In the past I had tried probiotics in a capsule form.
 I took a few different varieties over the years and initially they may have helped to regulate my digestive movements but overall they didn’t make a giant impact in the health of my microbiome.
-Later on in life when I heard that just one spoonful of homemade fermented foods had more probiotics in it that an entire bottle of capsules, I dove right in.

 I was a little nervous at first.
-Leaving food out on the counter to ferment for an extended amount of time is so very much the opposite of what I had been taught.
+Leaving food out on the counter to ferment for an extended amount of time is very much the opposite of what I had been taught.
 I didn’t want to poison myself.
 Or my family.
 But this couldn’t be further from the truth.
 The process of lactic-acid fermentation is a safe way to preserve vegetables.
 By adding some salt into water, you allow the lactic-acid bacteria to overtake the “bad guys” and prohibit the decay that could make you sick.

 How to Ferment Carrots

 One of the easiest vegetables to ferment are carrots.
 These whole vegetables cannot create their own brine, unlike cabbage.
 Instead they are placed in a simple salt water solution where the lactic-acid fermentation process begins.
-Pickled carrots are tasty just on their own but I prefer to add a little pizazz to them and toss in a few cloves of garlic.
+Fermented carrots are tasty just on their own but I prefer to add a little pizazz to them and toss in a few cloves of garlic.

 To begin fermenting your carrots, dissolve a couple of tablespoons of sea salt into a cup of water.
 There is some debate as to whether you should peel the carrot or not.
 The carrot peel is full of nutrients but sometimes those peels are dirty and have strange spots.
 I tend to peel mine but have successfully fermented and eaten unpeeled carrots as well.
 The choice is yours.
 Cut the carrots into sticks and fill your jar, just below the shoulder leaving enough room to place the weight.
 Add in a few garlic cloves.
 Pour in the brine, top with a weight, making sure your carrots stay below the brine and then add an airlock lid.